SusanRatiLane/appinventor-sources/appinventor/docs/markdown/reference/components/sensors.md

 ## BarcodeScanner  {#BarcodeScanner}

+Component for scanning a barcode and getting back the resulting string.

 ### Properties  {#BarcodeScanner-Properties}

 {:.properties}

 {:id="BarcodeScanner.Result" .text .ro .bo} *Result*
-: Text result of the previous scan.
+: Result property getter method.

 {:id="BarcodeScanner.UseExternalScanner" .boolean} *UseExternalScanner*
-: If true App Inventor will look for and use an external scanning program such as "Bar Code Scanner."
+: Gets whether or not you want to use an external scanning program to scan barcodes.

 ### Events  {#BarcodeScanner-Events}